 Ancient kingdoms, diverse eco-systems, an invasion of space, and a modern-day freedom struggle, all these are celebrated at South Africa’s World Heritage Sites.
 Closest to home, the most recent to be named is the Barberton Makhonjwa Mountains in Mpumalanga, declared early in July.
 Our beloved Humala River Lodge in Songimvelo Game Reserve is nestled in the heart of these majestic mountains.
 Now may be the perfect time to check this World Heritage Site off your list.

-World Heritage sites are determined by the United Nations Educational Scientific and Cultural Organization (UNESCO) World Heritage Committee.
-The committee seeks to encourage the identification, protection and preservation of cultural and natural heritage around the world considered to be of outstanding universal value to humanity.
+World Heritage Sites are the most remarkable places on earth.
+They are determined by the United Nations Educational Scientific and Cultural Organization (UNESCO) World Heritage Committee.
+The committee seeks to “encourage the identification, protection, and preservation of cultural and natural heritage around the world considered to be of outstanding universal value to humanity.”

-South Africa is home to eight official sites – four cultural, three natural and one mixed (cultural and natural).
-Starting with the first South African site added to the list, ending with the latest, these are:
+South Africa is home to 10 official sites – 5 cultural, 4 natural and one mixed (cultural and natural).
+Starting with the first South African site to be declared and t, ending with the most recent, these are:

 iSimangaliso Wetland Park

 The iSimangaliso Wetland Park comprises eight interdependent ecosystems and an overwhelming diversity of flora and fauna.
 The park, formerly known as the Greater St. Lucia Wetland Park, is a prime destination for those looking for a combination of marine splendor and pristine beaches.